PennyLaneAI/pennylane/doc/plugins.rst

 Developing a plugin
 -------------------

-To write your own PennyLane-compatible plugin, the best place to start is our :ref:`overview of the developer API <developer_overview>`, as well as exploring the source code of the provided reference plugin modules :mod:`pennylane.plugins.default_qubit` and :mod:`pennylane.plugins.default_gaussian`
-(providing the ``default.qubit`` and ``default.gaussian`` devices respectively).
+To write your own PennyLane-compatible plugin, the best place to start is our :ref:`overview of the plugin developer API <plugin_overview>`, as well as exploring the source code of the provided reference plugin modules :mod:`pennylane.plugins.default_qubit` and :mod:`pennylane.plugins.default_gaussian` (providing the ``default.qubit`` and ``default.gaussian`` devices respectively).